Azure/ADX-in-a-Day-Lab2/README.md

 Part 1: Calculate the average size of data ingested per hour by the node 'Engine000000000378'.
 Use Component as 'INGESTOR_EXECUTER'.
 File size is available in the 'Properties' column.
 Extract the size from the Properties column to perform arithmetic calculations on it.
 Render the output as a timechart.

-Hint 1: Use 'extend' operator to create a calculated/derived column
+Hint 1: Use 'extend' operator to create a calculated/derived column <br>
 Hint 2: Think about the datatype of the calculated column.
-Use 'tolong()'.
+Use 'tolong()'.<br>

-Hint 3: Use bin() function to create time buckets of the specified duration
+Hint 3: Use bin() function to create time buckets of the specified duration<br>
 Hint 4: Use 'summarize' operator to do the calculation

 Example Output: